nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 VM14888 SearchOverrideJs.js:3 SearchOverrideJs.findElements invoked
 ~~~

-Getting myself in a flap here because of something so seemingly benign.
+I'm getting myself into a flap because of something so seemingly benign.

 How can I invoke my .JS file within TypeScript?

+Appreciate any and all help :)